Fury Unleashed: The Origins of Hurricanes

 Moisture and Instability

 Another important factor in hurricane formation is the availability of moisture.
 As the warm air rises, it cools and condenses, forming clouds and releasing heat energy.
-The condensation process releases latent heat, which further fuels the storm.
+The condensation releases latent heat, which further fuels the storm.

 The moisture in the air provides the necessary fuel for the hurricane, allowing it to continue to grow and intensify.
 The combination of warm ocean waters and abundant moisture creates a highly unstable atmosphere, which is favorable for the formation and development of hurricanes.